mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 and defined by the schema.
 Note by default save methods are not dogmatic about enforcing a schema definition.
-The main advantage of defining an attribute in the schema definition is automatic type enforcement is then automatic.
+The main advantage of defining an attribute in the schema definition is that automatic type enforcement is then automatic.
 If the key is not defined in the wf schema the automatic type conversions will not be feasible.
 Similarly, NEVER EVER write a new attribute to an datum's Metadata if the key is already defined in the schema.
 Doing so will guarantee downstream problems.
 For more on schema enforcement see the section titled :ref:`CRUD Operations in MsPASS<_CRUD_operations>`.

 Users must also realize that the sample data in Seismogram or TimeSeries objects can be constructed from :code:`wf` documents in multiple ways.